 Music chose Corey Kent early in his life.
 At age 11, Corey was touring as the lead singer of a Western Swing band opening for legends like Roy Clark & The Oak Ridge Boys.
-By the time he could drive, he was playing weekly in his hometown of Bixby, OK & selling enough tickets to exceed the venue’s fire capacity.
+By the time he could drive, he was playing weekly in his hometown of Bixby, OK.
 In December of 2010, Corey found himself on stage singing Milk Cow Blues with country music icon, Willie Nelson.
 By 17, he said goodbye to his family & moved out to Nashville, TN.
 “I wanted to push myself as a songwriter.
 What better way to do that than to surround yourself with the best songwriters in the world?” said Kent.
 Shortly after graduating with his business degree, Corey wrote his first #1 Hit (William Clark Green’s Hit You Where It Hurts).
-Recently, Corey signed a publishing deal with Combustion Music, released his brand new single, Few Good Friends, and is currently touring.
-More music is set to release later in 2019.
+Corey is currently in the studio working on new music to follow-up his recently released EP, From The West.